weinshec/vim-config/README.md

     # For vim:
     ln -s $HOME/.vim/vimrc $HOME/.vimrc

-    # For neovim:
-    ln -s $HOME/.vim $HOME/.config/nvim

 To initialize the plugins, simply run

     # For vim:
     :PlugInstall

-    # For neovim:
-    :PackerInstall

-from within vim to trigger their installation via vim-plug/packer.
+from within vim to trigger their installation via vim-plug.